sva-dsi/2016-fall-course/syllabus.md

 There will be no class.
 Instead, each student will make individual appointments with me to meet over Google Hangouts and discuss his/her project and get help with bugs, issues, or fixing final projects.

 An invite will be sent to coordinate this meeting the week prior.

+This meeting will go over:

+* the status of your project
+* any lingering problems to troubleshoot
+* how to evaluate and test your projects prior to submission
+* how to document your project

 ####READING
 * Ford, P., [_What is Code?_](http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/).